Georg Schnéevoigt: Career

 Schnéevoigt began his career as a cellist performing throughout Europe in the 1890s.
 He was principal cellist of the Helsinki Philharmonic from 1896 to 1902.
 After this, he conducted many orchestras including the Kaim Orchestra (now the Munich Philharmonic Orchestra), Riga Philharmonic Orchestra which he founded, Oslo Philharmonic (1919–1921), the Stockholm Concert Society (later the Royal Stockholm Philharmonic Orchestra), the Sydney Symphony, and the Los Angeles Philharmonic.
 From 1930 until his death in 1947, Schnéevoigt was chief conductor of the Malmö Symphony Orchestra.

-In Europe young Schnéevoigt was considered skilled, but by an accounting of the Los Angeles Philharmonic, Schnéevoigt's conducting style was characterised as "flaccid", "paunchy", "phlegmatic", and "plodding", with "little or no sense of direction so far as discipline was concerned".
+In Europe young Schnéevoigt was considered skilled, but by a 1963 description in a history of the Los Angeles Philharmonic, Schnéevoigt's conducting style was characterised as "flaccid", "paunchy", "phlegmatic", and "plodding", with "little or no sense of direction so far as discipline was concerned".
 This notwithstanding, his passion for the music of Sibelius was such that he cried when conducting his works.

-The accounting by Los Angeles Philharmonic is not in accordance with the contemporary critique of Schnéevoigt's conducting.
-The critiques published in the papers of Los Angeles during 1927–1929 were mainly positive and especially Schnéevoigt's Mahler interpretations were applauded.
+The 1963 Los Angeles Philharmonic account is not in accordance with contemporary descriptions of Schnéevoigt's conducting.
+The critiques published in the papers of Los Angeles during 1927–1929 were mainly positive and Schnéevoigt's Mahler interpretations were especially applauded.
 A reason for Schnéevoigt's apparent loss of reputation, may be that he was succeeded by two legendary conductors (Artur Rodziński and Otto Klemperer) and so his achievements were forgotten.